Job 38: Analysis

-God's speeches in chapters 38–41 can be split in two parts, both starting with almost identical phrases and having a similar structure:
+God's speeches in chapters 38–41 can be split into two parts, both starting with almost identical phrases and having a similar structure:

 The revelation of the Lord to Job is the culmination of the book of Job, that the Lord speaks directly to Job and displays his sovereign power and glory.
 Job has lived through the suffering—without cursing God, holding his integrity, and nowhere regretted it – but he was unaware of the real reason for his suffering, so God intervenes to resolve the spiritual issues that surfaced.
 Job was not punished for sin and Job’s suffering had not cut him off from God, now Job sees the end the point that he cannot have the knowledge to make the assessments he made, so it is wiser to bow in submission and adoration of God than to try to judge him.

 The first speech focuses on God's design and control of the world (verse 2; in contrast to Job's limited knowledge), whereas the second speech raises the issue of God's justice (verse 8; in contrast to Job seeking to justify himself).

 Theme verse and summons (38:1–3)

-Verse 1 reintroduces God as YHWH, who speaks out of the whirlwind (different word from Job 37:9).
-The speech of God starts by asking the question "who?" but it is not meant for Job to identify himself, but rather to explain why Job takes the current stance toward God (verse 2), so despite being considered right, Job's understanding is too limited to see God's purposes.
+Verse 1 reintroduces God as YHWH, who speaks out of the whirlwind (a different word from Job 37:9).
+The speech of God starts by asking the question "Who?" but it is not meant for Job to identify himself, but rather to explain why Job takes the current stance toward God (verse 2), so despite being considered right, Job's understanding is too limited to see God's purposes.